A Beginner's Map of Online Personality Frameworks

 How Selvora chose which frameworks to cover

-So on Selvora you will find *Discover Your MBTI Type*, *What's Your Enneagram Type?*, *What's Your Attachment Style?*, *What's Your Love Language?*, and zodiac/tarot features — because those are the frameworks where the four criteria above line up.
-You will not find a Selvora quiz for the Big Five, because an honest Big Five result needs a longer, norm-referenced instrument than our format supports; we point to it as the more research-grounded option in the same hub.
-You will not find Human Design or DISC quizzes, because the former has no research backing and the latter is a workplace-specific tool that does not fit our entertainment-first voice.
+So on Selvora you'll find Discover Your MBTI Type, What's Your Enneagram Type?, What's Your Attachment Style?, What's Your Love Language?, and zodiac/tarot features — because those are the frameworks where the three criteria above line up.
+You won't find a Selvora quiz for the Big Five, because an honest Big Five result needs a longer, norm-referenced instrument than our format supports; we point to it as the more research-grounded option in the same hub.
+You won't find Human Design or DISC quizzes, because the former has no research backing and the latter is a workplace-specific tool that doesn't fit our entertainment-first voice.

-If you are picking which hub to explore next: the *Personality* hub is the most general, the *MBTI* and *Enneagram* hubs are deeper single-framework dives, *Relationship Dynamics* pairs attachment and love-language content for couples reading together, and *Astrology* holds the symbolic/reflective material separate so it is never mistaken for prediction.
+If you're picking which hub to explore next: the Personality hub is the most general; the MBTI and Enneagram hubs are deeper single-framework dives; Relationship Dynamics pairs attachment and love-language content for couples reading together; Astrology keeps the symbolic/reflective material separate so it's never mistaken for prediction.

 Honest limits of our catalog.
-We rotate quizzes and essays over time; if a framework you care about is missing, that usually means we have not found a way to write it without either over-claiming or under-serving the reader.
-You can always mail the team — the Contact page is linked in the footer — if there is a framework you think deserves the treatment.
+We rotate quizzes and essays over time.
+If a framework you care about is missing, that usually means we haven't found a way to write it without either over-claiming or under-serving the reader.
+The Contact page is linked in the footer — if there's a framework you think deserves the treatment, let us know.

 More from this hub

 Personality tests are at their best when they prompt reflection rather than deliver verdicts.
-This article walks through the ways people actually use these tools in everyday life, the common traps, and a few practices that turn quiz results into something useful.
+A walk through the modes people actually use them in, the common traps, and a few small habits that turn a result into something useful.

-How to Journal After Taking a Personality Test
+How to Journal After a Personality Test (in 10 Minutes)

-A quiz result can evaporate within a day unless you do something with it.
-This short guide offers a simple, low-pressure journaling routine that turns results into reflections instead of a notification you already forgot.
+A quiz result evaporates within a day unless you do something with it.
+A small, low-pressure journaling routine that turns the result into reflection instead of a notification you already forgot.